 Several documents will be needed to open a business bank account, such as:

-• Copies of the original Louisiana LLC formation paperwork from the state showing the creation of the LLC.
+- Copies of the original Louisiana LLC formation paperwork from the state showing the official creation of the LLC.

 Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, there will likely be various business licenses and permits needed before starting.
+Depending on what your business does and where it is located, various business licenses and permits will likely be needed before starting.
 Some common registrations include:

-• Business licenses: The state of Louisiana doesn’t have a general business license; however, many cities require a business license to operate.
+- Business licenses: The state of Louisiana doesn’t have a general business license; however, many cities require one to operate.

-• State sales tax license: Businesses selling products and certain services will need to register for a Business Tax License with the Louisiana Department of Revenue.
+- State sales tax license: Businesses selling products and certain services will register for a Louisiana Business Tax License with the Louisiana Department of Revenue.
 More information about business licenses can also be found on the geauxBIZ website.

-• Occupational license: Some services in Louisiana, such as physical therapists, interior designers, detectives, cosmetologists, barbers, architects, and massage therapists, require licensing in order to legally operate in the state.
+- Occupational license: Some services in Louisiana, such as physical therapists, interior designers, detectives, cosmetologists, barbers, architects, and massage therapists, require licensing to operate legally in the state.

 File Louisiana LLC Annual Reports

-To stay in compliance with the state, LLCs are required to file an annual report with the Louisiana Secretary of State.
-The annual report costs $35 each year and updates ownership information and other details.
+LLCs are required to file an annual report with the Louisiana Secretary of State to stay in compliance with the state.
+The report costs $35 each year and updates ownership information and other details.

 File the Beneficial Owner Information Report